The Square

 The First Threshold at 37 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This demonstrates the protagonist's commitment to Christian and Michael drop the threatening letters into mailboxes of an entire low-income apartment building, crossing an ethical line by collective punishment - an act that directly contradicts the values of "The Square" he's promoting., moving from reaction to action.

 At 76 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat The viral marketing video for "The Square" is released, showing a homeless girl being blown up.
+Of particular interest, this crucial beat The viral marketing video for "The Square" is released, showing a homeless girl being blown up.
 Christian sees it and realizes the campaign has gone too far, but the video has already been published - a false victory (successful publicity) that will become a disaster., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 112 minutes (74% through) represents the emotional nadir.
 Here, Christian is forced to publicly apologize and resign from the museum due to the viral video scandal.
 His career, reputation, and the carefully constructed identity he's built all die in this moment of professional and personal humiliation., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.